djakobovic/ECF/docs/install.rst

 Autotools (Linux)
 ~~~~~~~~~~~~~~~~~

-*Semi-automatic* installation is available with this `nifty little
-script <http://ecf.zemris.fer.hr/ecf_install.sh>`__ (thanks to Jernej Makovsek), tested on
-Ubuntu.
-Otherwise, standard installation procedure applies (you may need to
+Standard installation procedure applies (you may need to
 *chmod* the 'configure' script beforehand to be able to execute it):

 ::